Vectorial1024/v1024_civilian_fleets/README.md

   - Their EgoSoft Forums page: https://forum.egosoft.com/viewtopic.php?t=427342
 - Factory Transporter
   - Their Steam Workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=2321672179

+For mod makers, other mods can be made compatible to Civilian Fleets; more information below.

 ## Ensuring Compatibility with Civilian Fleets
 Due to the way Civilian Fleets work, it cannot automatically detect other aiscript files that should also be used.